rfaco/rfaco/README.md

 ### Hi, folks 👋

  I'm Roger, from Curitiba-PR - Brazil.
  I'm a Front-End Developer with almost 3 years of experience.
 I also have +8 years working as a IT Analyst.
 Last but not the least, I'm a sports fan!
-Running, hiking, soccer, baskteball, curling, swuimming, "frescoball", gamer, camping, cycling, etc..
+Running, hiking, soccer, baskteball, curling, swimming, "frescoball", gamer, camping, cycling, etc..

 - 🔭 I’m currently working on TrueChange as a Front End developer.
 - 🌱 I’m currently learning React and Vue.